skylergrammer/SimulatedAnnealing/README.md

 Important Info Regarding Scoring
 ===
 This implementation of Simulated Annealing can use any of the built-in SciKit Learn scoring metrics or any other scoring function/object with the signature `score(estimator, X, y)`.
 It is important to note that during the annealing process, the algorithm will always be ***maximizing*** the score.
 So if you intend on finding optimal hyperparameters for a regression algorithm, it is important to multiply your scoring metric by -1.

+Help Me Select a Cooling Schedule
+===
+While there are lots of researchers looking into best practices for selecting a cooling schedule, I've had good results with the following practices.
+Early on, it's good if the algorithm is pretty indiscriminate.
+To achieve this, the acceptance probability should be close to or greater than 1 for all values of `score_new - score_old`.
+For scoring metrics that take on values [0, 1], this means setting `T >> 1`.
+However, you don't want the algorithm to spend too much time with the temperature this high because it does't care much about moving towards better solutions.
+Thus, for initial temperatures that are high, use values of `alpha` that will result in rapid cooling: 0.5 < `alpha` < 0.8.
+Lastly, with a rapid cooling schedule, select a `T_min` that is low enough to properly explore the input hyperparamter space, e.g `T_min = 0.0001`.

+To calculate the number of steps in the cooling schedule use:

+k = (log(`T_min`) - log(`T`)) / log(`alpha`)

 Example
 ===